 - Make your own list of projects.

-Sometimes it is better to apologise than to ask permission.
+Sometimes it is better to apologize than to ask permission.
 Do as you see fit and tell your boss later when you have succeeded.
 This works better with a boss who allows you to work independently.

 - Negotiate deadlines.

 Ask about deadlines for projects that are not on the main list.
 “I will do this as soon as I have completed these 3 projects, in other words on such and such a date”.
 It has to be possible to negotiate since your projects do not run for longer than two weeks to a month.

 This is the best piece of advice on the list.
 Sit down with your boss and describe the system of the main list.
 However, you must really commit to completing the projects on time.
 If your boss is not convinced, give him or her the book or tell them to visit the site!

 Show your boss all the projects you have been entrusted with at the same time, so that s/he can see that it is not realistic to work on all of them at once.
 If s/he does not accept the 3 projects that you have chosen, ask which one s/he would prefer to choose.

 Nothing happens until you have completed the tasks.

 MOST IMPORTANT TASKS (MITs)